matthew-scherf/Only-One/README.md

 Objection: Could direct experience contradict the system?
 For instance, if someone genuinely experiences themselves as not awareness, or experiences awareness as derivative from matter?

 This objection is conceptually confused.
 The system claims you *are* awareness (A7a: You → Absolute), not that you always *recognize* this.
 The ego system (E1-E4) explains precisely why one seems to be a limited person.
 Misidentification doesn't refute identity.
 The question "can you experience not being awareness?" is like asking "can you see your own blindness?"
-The very experiencing of anything—including the experience of seeming to be non-aware—occurs in awareness.
+The very experiencing of anything, including the experience of seeming to be non-aware, occurs in awareness.
 One cannot step outside awareness to verify its absence, any more than one can shine light on darkness to prove darkness exists independently of light's absence.
 The attempt to falsify awareness experientially uses awareness, making the attempt self-defeating.

 Experiential falsification is logically impossible for claims about awareness being fundamental.